All Products

 Note

-• If the source database is a self-managed MySQL database, take note of the following items:
+• If the source database is a self-managed MySQL database:

-• DTS calculates synchronization latency based on the timestamp of the latest synchronized data in the destination database and the current timestamp in the source database.
-If no DML operation is performed on the source database for a long time, the synchronization latency may be inaccurate.
-If the latency of the data synchronization task is too high, you can perform a DML operation on the source database to update the latency.
+• The latency of DTS is calculated based on the difference between the current timestamp and the timestamp of the last data record synchronized to the destination database.
+If no DML operations are performed on the source database for a long time, the latency information may be inaccurate.
+If the displayed latency is too high, you can perform a DML operation on the source database to update the latency information.

 Note

-If you select an entire database as the object to synchronize, you can create a heartbeat table.
-The heartbeat table is updated or receives data every second.
+If you choose to synchronize the entire database, you can also create a heartbeat table.
+The heartbeat table is updated or written to every second.

-• If the source database is an ApsaraDB RDS for MySQL instance, take note of the following item:
+• If the source database is an ApsaraDB RDS for MySQL instance:

-• An ApsaraDB RDS for MySQL instance that does not record transaction logs, such as a read-only ApsaraDB RDS for MySQL 5.6 instance, cannot be used as the source database.
+• ApsaraDB RDS for MySQL instances that do not record transaction logs, such as read-only instances of ApsaraDB RDS for MySQL 5.6, cannot be used as a source database.

 Billing